ShwetaKiranTotla/Gesture_Recognition_Tiva_C/README.md

+## The Project
+This repository contains files for gesture recognition (in C) using the TM4C123GH6PM MCU and MPU6050 6 axis IMU using TI CCS.

+This project was done when I had a fairly good grasp on programming the ARM Cortex core and Tiva C series microcontroller.
+Thanks to Abhijit Sir, I am not dependant on libraries and have directly accessed the registers.

+## The Journey: From Idea to Code
+As this was the first time with MPU6050, I started with understanding the register from the official documentation of the sensor.
+Based on this a header file containing register address was compiled.

+Simultaneously I was also working on configuring I2C with the microcontroller as the MPU uses I2C to communicate (there are other involved options as well).

+There were erratic samples in the data being read (the values of linear and angular acceleration would be quite high even when the device was stationary).
+Considering the possibility of oversampling, a delay was added after each iteration but that did not help (because the data wasn'tbeing oversampled!).
+Then, after some brainstorming, to filter noise from the samples, a Parks McCollen filter was simulated in MATLAB, but I did not implement it, instead I implemented a combination of two facts: one, when the values of acceleration is erratic, so is the value of temperature, so only those samples which have a reasonable temperature were read and a moving average filter over these data.
+I also used the data ready interrupt of the MPU to read samples and it helped.

 ## References
 1. [Github Library for various applications of MPU6050 with Arduino](https://github.com/jarzebski/Arduino-MPU6050/tree/dev)
 2. [Github Library for MPU6050 and ESP8266 based gesture recognition program on Adafruit ARM core using Arduino IDE](https://github.com/cookiestroke/Gesture-Recognition)